-Knockdown of HAND2 & TFAP2A expression resulted in alterations to the neural crest cell migratory pattern
+Knockdown of HAND2 & TFAP2A expression results in alterations to the neural crest cell migratory pattern

 We hypothesized that cells within the invasive front have a unique molecular signature that is critical to the proper migration of the cranial neural crest migratory stream.
 To test this hypothesis, we knocked down TFAP2A and HAND2 using morpholinos (Fig. 8A-C).
 We measured distance migrated and the area covered by the morpholino transfected neural crest cells.
-Loss of HAND2 function in migrating cranial neural crest cells resulted in significant reduction in the area covered by treated when compared to control cells (Fig. 8A-B, H-I).
+Loss of HAND2 function in migrating cranial neural crest cells results in significant reduction in the area covered by treated cells when compared to control cells (Fig. 8A-B, H-I).
 Upon close examination, the fluorescence associated with individual neural crest cells within HAND2-morpholino embryos was more punctate than in control morpholinos, suggesting cells had stopped and collapsed protrusions (Fig. 8A, B).
 The consistent punctate labeling in HAND2-morpholino embryos was not due to cell death, since several morpholino transfected neural crest cells did correctly migrate into distal portions of the branchial arches (Fig. 8B, D-G).
-This suggested that loss of HAND2 function did not restrict cells from migrating to the end of the migratory pathway.
+This suggests that loss of HAND2 function does not restrict cells from migrating to the end of the migratory pathway.

-Loss of TFAP2A function resulted in more dramatic alterations to the cranial neural crest cell migratory pattern (Fig. 8A, C).
-First, the distribution of the transfected neural crest cells along the migratory pathway was perturbed when compared to neural crest cells transfected with control morpholino measured at both phases of migration (Fig. 8D, E).
-The trend of the distributions of TFAP2A morpholino transfected neural crest cells was significantly different from control morpholino embryos due to a significant drop in cell number in the lead subregion of the migratory stream (Fig. 8D, E).
-During the first phase of migration (HH St13), the distance migrated and area covered by TFAP2A morpholino transfected neural crest cells was not statistically different to controls (Fig. 8F, H).
+Loss of TFAP2A function results in more dramatic alterations to the cranial neural crest cell migratory pattern (Fig. 8A, C).
+First, the distribution of the transfected neural crest cells along the migratory pathway is perturbed when compared to neural crest cells transfected with control morpholino measured at both phases of migration (Fig. 8D, E).
+The trend of the distributions of TFAP2A morpholino transfected neural crest cells is significantly different from control morpholino embryos due to a significant drop in cell number in the lead subregion of the migratory stream (Fig. 8D, E).
+During the first phase of migration (HH St13), the distance migrated and area covered by TFAP2A morpholino transfected neural crest cells are not statistically different to controls (Fig. 8F, H).
 However, during the second phase of migration (HH St 15), neural crest cells transfected with the TFAP2A morpholino stopped and failed to migrate the entire distance of the migratory route (Fig. 8G).
 From these results, we conclude TFAP2A is necessary for the proper migration of the cranial neural crest cells into the branchial arches.

 HAND2 and TFAP2A influence the molecular signature of the neural crest cell invasive front

 To determine the response of the network of genes that were affected by the loss of HAND2 or TFAP2A function, we profiled neural crest cells 24 hours after transfection with HAND2 or TFAP2A morpholinos.
 We focused on genes we identified within the unique molecular signature of the invasive front (Fig. 11).
-We discovered that when HAND2 was knocked down, AQP1, CDH11, CDH7, CXCR4 and EPHB1 were all statistically downregulated (Table 4).
-Interestingly, we also observed that TFAP2A was downregulated in neural crest cells in the invasive front in HAND2 morpholino transfected embryos, indicating crosstalk between the two transcription factors (Table 4).
-Loss of TFAP2A function by morpholino transfection resulted in the down-regulation of CXCR4 and EphB1, and the upregulation of genes within the invasive front, integrin beta 5 (ITGB5) and NEDD9 (Table 5).
+We discovered that when HAND2 is knocked down, AQP1, CDH11, CDH7, CXCR4 and EPHB1 are all significantly downregulated (Table 4).
+Interestingly, we also observed that TFAP2A is downregulated in neural crest cells in the invasive front in HAND2 morpholino transfected embryos, indicating crosstalk between the two transcription factors (Table 4).
+Loss of TFAP2A function by morpholino transfection results in the down-regulation of CXCR4 and EphB1, and the upregulation of genes within the invasive front, integrin beta 5 (ITGB5) and NEDD9 (Table 5).
 Loss of HAND2 or TFAP2A by morpholino transfection resulted in upregulation of HAND2 expression, suggesting either negative regulation or activation of a compensatory pathway.
-From this, we conclude that loss of either HAND2 or TFAP2A function within migrating neural crest cells influenced the expression of other genes within the molecular signature of the invasive front.
+From this, we conclude that loss of either HAND2 or TFAP2A function within migrating neural crest cells influences the expression of other genes within the molecular signature of the invasive front.

-Computational model simulations that mimicked a forced leader behavior within the trailing subpopulation predicted alterations to the neural crest migratory pattern
+Computational model simulations that mimick a forced leader behavior within the trailing subpopulation predict alterations to the neural crest migratory pattern